 Retiring in Texas, where everything is larger than life.
 Above is probably the most recognizable state flag in the country.
 Texans are very proud of their state and would welcome you if this is where you choose to retire.

 Can you retire frugally in Texas?
 Sure, if you stay away from River Oaks in Houston and Mockingbird Lane in Dallas.
 Texas does have a lot of wealth and that won't change anytime soon.
 But their are several options for frugal living, park model living , RV living and my favorite living aboard a boat .

 It all goes back to deciding how bad you want to stop working and retire.
-Retiring in Texas offers options if you have had it at the office.
+Texas retirement offers options if you have had it at the office.

 We lived in the Houston area for 21 years, and Texas was the state we retired from.
 It was where we both worked, made friends and enjoyed ourselves.
 You can too if you are retiring in Texas.

 You will find the people warm, down to earth and friendly.
 If you have not visited Texas I would do so before making a decision to relocate.
 Remember, try before you buy.
 That's the prudent way to proceed.

 As you know only Alaska is bigger than Texas size wise.
 It has more people, over 20,000,000, than every state except California.
 So you have got a lot of choices in where to live.